In about a month, my family and I will have about 5 suitcases to our name, three one way flights, and two new careers.

 I’m still going through the things in our apartment, and questions keep cropping up.
 I’ve noticed a trend with all of them.
 Here are the common questions I keep asking myself, and the answers I give:

 1. What if I might need this?
 Well, buy another one if the need arises in the future.

 2.I paid so much money for this!
 Well sell it and get some of the money back.

 3.But what if I can’t sell the item?
 Think about how much it costs to ship it back.
 Is it worth it?

 Each and every time I face these sorts of questions, I realize most of these possessions are around because of security and fear.I realize most of these possessions are around because of security and fear.Click To Tweet

 I’m scared we won’t find a suitable place to live.

-So the more I faced my stuff, the more I faced my fear.
+So the more I faced getting rid of stuff, the more I faced my fear.
 And the more I let go of those physical things, but more excited I got about my future.

 And my future looks very uncertain.
 As in, I’m not sure where I’ll be financially in the next year or so.
 But I feel rich.
 I feel wealthy.
 I want money to give me a sense of security, and paring down my possessions has given me that.
 And it feels great.

 Heck, I’m uprooting my life and leaving a comfortable career.
 I don’t even know if what I’m doing will be sustainable in the long run.
 But when has my life ever been comfortable, or safe?